ironman5366/ai-ml-challenge-2020/README.md

 ## Training Data For The Challenge
+We are providing the initial set of training data that contains Clause ID, Clause Text, and Classification (0 for 'Acceptable' and 1 for "Unacceptable').
+We will provide updates to the training data during the challenge, and list them in the table below.

 | Data set                                                                   | Description                                              | Data published |
 | -------------------------------------------------------------------------- | -------------------------------------------------------- | -------------- |